 In-built FolderPal behaviour includes:

-Before you start hacking away at a custom solution that could be incredibly time-consuming and costly, try FolderPal for free so you can start copying Drive folders seamlessly.
+Before you start hacking away at a custom solution that could be incredibly time-consuming and costly, try FolderPal for free so you can start copying Drive folders seamlessly today.